 Classical Dressage Experience in Portugal (ANSC 520)

-A faculty-led short-term program, students take ANSC 520: Classical Dressage Experience in Portugal, a 2-credit class with a weekly seminar preparing students for 1 week in Portugal where they receive classical dressage training at L'Escola de Equitação de Alcainça during spring break or at the end of spring semester after exams.
-Contact Sarah Hamilton Rigg at (603) 862-1356, or firstname.lastname@example.org.
+A faculty-led short-term program, students take ANSC 520: Classical Dressage Experience in Portugal, a 2-credit class with a weekly seminar preparing students for one week in Portugal where they receive classical dressage training at L'Escola de Equitação de Alcainça during spring break or at the end of spring semester after exams.
+For more information go to http://www.equine.unh.edu/ANSC520.

 Heriot-Watt University Exchange Program

 College of Engineering and Physical Sciences students are eligible to participate in a spring semester exchange with Heriot-Watt University in Edinburgh, Scotland.
-Heriot-Watt has been named as Scottish University of the year 2011/12 by The Sunday Times.
+Heriot-Watt is one of the UK’s leading universities for business and industry and has a reputation for innovative education, enterprise, and leading-edge research in science, business, engineering, and design.
+Often referred to as Scotland’s international University, a third of on-campus students in Scotland come from outside the UK, there are campuses in Dubai and Malaysia, and 50 international academic learning partners in 30 countries.
 The current program is designed for civil and environmental engineering majors.
-For more information, contact Ray Cook at (603) 862-1411, or e-mail firstname.lastname@example.org.
+For more information, contact Ray Cook at (603) 862-1411, or e-mail email@example.com.

 Cruise Ship Management (HMGT 698)